Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Quantization employing the minimum uncertainty approach

 \subsection{Fourier transform}

-The wave function in \eqref{eq:Wave_funct_GUP_px_3} is defined in momentum space, in terms of the auxiliary variable $p_{0_x}$.
-To extract physical information from our results, we need to express the wave function inside the black hole in terms of the radial coordinate, as the components of the metric \eqref{eq:sch-inter_a} depend on this variable.
-This can be accomplished using the Fourier transform \eqref{eq:Usual_Fourie_trans}, which in this case would be
+The wave function in~\eqref{eq:Wave_funct_GUP_px_3} is defined in momentum space, in terms of the auxiliary variable \( p_{0_x} \).
+In order to extract physical information from our results, it is necessary to express the wave function inside the black hole in terms of the variable \( x \), which is related to the radial coordinate, since the metric components in~\eqref{eq:sch-inter_a} depend on this variable.
+The validity of our results is restricted to the semiclassical limit \( R_s \gg \ell_{\mathrm{Pl}} \), which implies \( n \to \infty \).
+Therefore, we shall express the solution in~\eqref{eq:Wave_funct_GUP_px_3} in this limit.
+To this end, we first rewrite the Gegenbauer polynomials \( C_n^{(\alpha)} \) in terms of the Jacobi polynomials \( P_n^{(\alpha,\beta)} \)~\cite{abramowitz1968handbook}